kvnang/frkennyang/src/posts/Basilica Peter/index.md

 ### Prayer Spots
 - Tomb of St. John Paul II (Chapel of St. Sebastian)
 - Chapel of the Blessed Sacrament
 - Bronze Statue of St. Peter (c.
 1200)

-Note: You can gain a plenary indulgence in this Basilica.
-See the requirements.
+- You can gain a plenary indulgence in this Basilica.
+See the [requirements](/post/indulgence/).

 ## Michelangelo’s Pietà
 ![Rome Vatican Saint Peter Basilica Michelangelo’s Pietà Mary Jesus Golgotha](peter-pieta.jpg '©2020 Kenny Ang')